 - It is used to lower blood sugar in patients with high blood sugar (diabetes).

-- If you have any of these health problems: Acidic blood problem or low blood sugar.
+- If your child has any of these health problems: Acidic blood problem or low blood sugar.

 This is not a list of all drugs or health problems that interact with this drug.